What Is The Process of a VA Disability Appeal?

 These are called service-connected disabilities.

 Benefit amounts are determined on a graduated scale based on the severity of the injury or disability, on a scale from 10 percent to 100 percent disability.
-The degree of disability and benefits available take into account actual or anticipated loss of working time from these disabilities.
+The amount of disability and benefits available is determined by actual or anticipated loss of working time from these disabilities.
 This is called a disability rating.

 In order to obtain disability benefits, you, the veteran, need to file a claim.
-If you believe the eventual decision is incorrect (many times it is), you have a right to appeal and often, though not always, can get an increase in your disability rating and/or scope of payments.
+If you believe the eventual decision is incorrect, which many times it is, you have a right to appeal.
+Often, though not always, you can get an increase in your disability rating and/or scope of payments.